 We plan to address these deficiencies with the following plan:

 Phase 1: Demolish three unused toilet stalls.
 Build three female toilet stalls, two toilet stalls and a urinal for males, and a handwashing station.

-Phase 2: Rebuild a second toilet area with 3 female toilets, 2 toilet areas and urinals for males, a toilet area for teachers, and an additional handwashing station.
+Phase 2: Rebuild a second bank of toilet stalls with three female toilet stalls, two toilet stalls and urinals for males, a toilet stalls for teachers, and an additional handwashing station.